pmndrs/react-three-fiber/examples/README.md

 yarn start
 ```

 Edit examples/index.js to show the demo you're interested in.
+I use this mainly for debugging and testing, a real showcase will follow.